 You must obtain a Works in Road Reserve Permit before modifying the nature strip outside your property.

-Links to application forms and Nature Strip Guidelines:
+Link to Nature Strip Guidelines:

 A Works in Road reserve Permit is not valid unless the appropriate fee has been paid.
 The current fees are below.
 These are adjusted 1 July each year in accordance with State Government advice.